 By the early 1890s, almost all of the businesses had left.
 However, the post office remained open and Mrs. Tom Mullen became postmaster in 1897, running it until it was discontinued in 1913.
 In 1889, though the businesses were gone, the Union Pacific Railroad built the new Terra Cotta Depot.
 By 1910, there were only 20 people living in the town and on March 31, 1913, the post office closed its doors forever.

-Though Terra Cotta showed much promise, the town was short lived and today, nothing is left of the old townsite except the railroad tracks.
-The 1900 depot now stands in Ellsworth as part of the Hodgden House Museum complex.
+Though Terra Cotta showed much promise, the town was short lived, and today, nothing is left of the old townsite except the railroad tracks.
+The 1990 depot now stands in Ellsworth as part of the Hodgden House Museum Complex.